 1. Learn the jargon

-- Disposition fee: Covers the costs of cleaning the vehicle and getting it in tip-top shape for someone else to purchase after you return it.
+- Disposition fee: Disposition fees cover the expenses associated with cleaning the vehicle and getting it in tip-top shape for someone else to purchase after you return it.

-- Gross capitalized cost: The vehicle’s sales price, also known as the market value.
+- Gross capitalized cost: The gross capitalized cost is the vehicle’s sales price, also known as the market value.
+It is basically a fancy term for the vehicle price plus additional fees, balances, and taxes.

 2. Research deals

-Once you have a list of lease deals on your favorite makes and models, call each dealership to confirm the details.
-You should also inquire about any other offers that may not be advertised online.
+Once you have a list of lease incentives on your favorite makes and models, call each dealership to confirm the details.
+You should also inquire about any other offers not advertised online.

 3. Start the negotiations

 Once you pare down your list, schedule a visit to the dealership.
 Test drive the vehicles you are considering and start the negotiations.
-Some items the dealer may be willing to negotiate include:
+Try negotiating the following items.

-- Buyout price: Do you plan to purchase the vehicle at the end of the lease?
-If so, the dealership may be willing to cut you a deal on the buyout price.
+You’ll likely have the option to purchase the vehicle at the end of the lease.
+If you choose this route, the dealership may be willing to cut you a deal on the buyout price.

-- Gross capitalized cost: Most dealerships use a low monthly payment as a selling point to entice customers.
-However, you should negotiate the vehicle’s sales price, as you could get an affordable monthly payment without having to extend the lease term.
+Dealerships often use a low monthly payment as a selling point to entice customers.
+However, you should always try to negotiate the vehicle’s sales price, which is also its gross capitalized cost.
+By negotiating, you may be able to get an affordable monthly payment without having to resort to extending the lease term.

-- Mileage allowance: Don’t be tricked into accepting a low mileage allowance if you drive a lot.
-Instead, request a higher allowance at a discounted rate to save yourself money when you turn the vehicle in.
+Most leases limit the number of miles you may drive — often to 10,000 to 12,000 miles annually.
+And if you exceed this annual limit, there will be a penalty to pay.
+Don’t be tricked into accepting a low mileage allowance if you drive a lot.
+Instead, request a higher allowance at a discounted rate when initiating the lease, in order to save yourself money when you turn the vehicle in.

-- Money factor: If you have good or excellent credit, you shouldn’t have a problem securing the lowest interest rate the dealership offers.
+The money factor acts as the interest rate you pay for leasing the vehicle.
+If you have very good to excellent credit — typically 740 or higher — you shouldn’t have a problem securing the lowest interest rate the dealership offers.

 4. Seal the deal